 - Increased veterinary care – it is recommended that your senior pet visits the vet at least twice yearly for a general checkup.
 This not only ensures that their vaccinations are up to date but your veterinarian can perform a thorough examination.
 In doing so any potential health problems can be diagnosed & treated earlier rather than later.

-- Age appropriate diet – as you pet ages, so his or her nutritional needs change.
+- Age-appropriate diet – as your pet ages, so his or her nutritional needs change.
 Veterinary developed senior diets have different caloric & protein levels.
-Additionally if your pet has been diagnosed with a specific health condition, your veterinarian can recommend a prescription diet clinically proven to alleviate your pet’s health concerns.
+Additionally, if your pet has been diagnosed with a specific health condition, your veterinarian can recommend a prescription diet clinically proven to alleviate your pet’s health concerns.

-- Dental Care – Unlike in humans, dogs and cats can’t brush their own teeth, leaving the responsibility to their owners to maintain oral care.
-Dental disease is not just about your pet’s smelly breath .
-The build up of tartar and plaque in your pet’s mouth if left untreated can lead to infection which will not only require your pet to have major dental surgery (and possible extractions) but can cause infection to spread to other areas in the body.
-Daily brushing and providing dental diet/treats to promote chewing can help reduce tartar and plaque build up, leaving your pet’s teeth pearly white & smiling!
+- Dental Care – Unlike humans, dogs and cats can’t brush their own teeth, leaving the responsibility to their owners to maintain oral care.
+Dental disease is not just about your pet’s smelly breath.
+The build-up of tartar and plaque in your pet’s mouth if left untreated can lead to infection which will not only require your pet to have major dental surgery (and possible extractions) but can cause infection to spread to other areas in the body.
+Daily brushing and providing dental diet/treats to promote chewing can help reduce tartar and plaque build-up, leaving your pet’s teeth pearly white & smiling!

-- Preventative care – Prevention is better than cure and with our older pets, the more proactive you can be with their health, diet and lifestyle, the longer and healthier their lives will be!
-This equates to regular vet visits, feeding an age appropriate nutrition, regular exercise to maintain an ideal body condition and daily dental care.
-Other ideas to help your pet is to provide comfortable warm bedding for ageing joints and doggy jerseys during the cool winter months!
+- Preventative care – Prevention is better than cure and with our older pets, the more proactive you can be with their health, diet, and lifestyle, the longer and healthier their lives will be!
+This equates to regular vet visits, feeding age-appropriate nutrition, regular exercise to maintain an ideal body condition, and daily dental care.
+Other ideas to help your pet is to provide comfortable warm bedding for aging joints and doggy jerseys during the cool winter months!

 The month of June is dedicated to senior pets!